Shaun Williamson: Quizzing

 Williamson spent a year competing in the UK Quiz Grand Prix as research for his book A Matter Of Facts which details the world of elite general knowledge quizzing competitions.
 During this time he became a Top 50 ranked player in the UK.
-During an appearance on ITV's Beat The Chasers (in which he won £120,000 for The Paul Strank Charitable Trust based in south London), the Dark Destroyer described him as "celebrity quizzing royalty".
+During an appearance on ITV's Beat the Chasers (in which he won £120,000 for The Paul Strank Charitable Trust based in south London), the Dark Destroyer described him as "celebrity quizzing royalty".

+Music career

+Williamson has been part of a karaoke singing act called "Barrioke", which is touring the UK throughout 2025.
+Touring various festivals and small venues, Williamson performs popular songs and has been praised across social media, recently receiving attention for duetting with Cher in an advert for UKTV's rebrand.

 Personal life

 Williamson has three children and has been married twice.
 His first child was born in 1987 when Williamson was 22.
 The child's mother was a circus performer with whom Williamson was in a relationship.
 After breaking up she told Williamson of her pregnancy but Williamson left to pursue a career in America, promising to care for the child on his return.
-When he returned the circus performer had married another man, and this man was listed as the child's father on the birth certificate.
-Williamson subsequently married his manager Melanie Sacre, and they were married for 16 years.
-They have two children together.
+When he returned the circus performer had married another man and this man was listed as the child's father on the birth certificate.
+Williamson subsequently married his manager Melanie Sacre and they were married for 16 years; they have two children together.
 He married Adele, his second wife, in 2018.